notgull/piet-hardware/README.md

 `piet-glow` is a standalone implementation of the [piet graphics abstraction] that uses [glow] as a backend.

 This crate is currently a work in progress.
-Drawing with solid colors is supported.
+Drawing with solid colors and writing images are supported.

 [piet graphics abstraction]: https://crates.io/crates/piet
 [glow]: https://crates.io/crates/glow